Janesh7/CPP_DSA/15. Linked List/01. LL and its types/readme.md

 - or we have to traverse through

 IMP NOTE: **ALWAYS before deleting the node, remove the pointer to the next node as we r only freeing the memory and not removing the ptr** and it would be delete the whole list.

+- Make a head pointer and a tail pointer and make add/del at head/tail and reuse the function for the same